 Medical care: All of the managers are first-aid trained.
 The nearest doctor is at a clinic in Liwonde, an hour’s drive away, and the nearest hospital at Zomba, two hours’ drive away.
 Serious emergency cases can be airlifted to hospital in either Blantyre or Lilongwe.

 Security measures: There is a park ranger based in the camp and there are unarmed night watchmen on duty at night.

 Fire safety: There are fire extinguishers outside the tents as well as in the main areas.

 Laundry facilities: Laundry is included and is machine washed.

-Money: There is a safe in each of Mvuu's rooms.
-The lodge does not have a currency exchange.
+Money: There is a safe in each of the rooms.
+The lodge does not offer currency exchange